 The Superintendent recommends making these direct allocations to secondary schools for AICE programs.
 The allocations are in addition to the overhead allocations made as part of each school's discretionary revenue allocations.
 Any positions allocated through AICE are used to reduce the required Discretionary budget expenditures for positions.
-The projected revenue was based on the number of students successfully completing the AICE examinations and/or earning AICE diplomas in fiscal year 2018-2019.
-Once final scores have been received for fiscal year 2019-2020, allocations will be adjusted.
+The projected revenue was based on the number of students successfully completing the AICE examinations and/or earning AICE diplomas in fiscal year 2019-2020.
+Once final scores have been received for fiscal year 2020-2021, allocations will be adjusted.
 Each successful examination earns a school an additional 0.16 WFTE, and each diploma earns an additional 0.30 WFTE.

 Schools have been allocated 90% of the projected funds earned (AICE WFTE x Base Student Allocation x District Cost Differential x 90%).
 The District appropriated 10% of each school's allocation to AICE Set-Aside - Project 1004.
 After deducting the 10% set-aside, 7.50% was allocated to schools as a flex allocation in AICE - Project 9004.
 The District then appropriated funds for projected bonuses and projected exams to AICE - Bonuses & Exams - Project 5053.
 Any funds remaining after set-aside, flex allocation, bonuses, and exams were allocated as instructional units in AICE - Project 9004.
-The initial allocations for fiscal year 2020-2021 are approximately \$0.19 million in AICE - Project 9004, \$0.04 million in AICE - Set-Aside -Project 1004, and \$0.02 million in AICE - Bonuses & Exams - Project 5053 for a total of \$0.44 million.
+The initial allocations for fiscal year 2021-2022 are approximately \$0.25 million in AICE - Project 9004, \$0.05 million in AICE - Set-Aside -Project 1004, and \$0.02 million in AICE - Bonuses & Exams - Project 5053 for a total of \$0.48 million.

-Continuation of Advanced Placement (AP) - Projects 2154, 7054, & 5054

-The Superintendent recommends making these direct allocations to secondary schools for AP programs.
+Continuation of Advanced Placement (AP) - Projects 2154, 7054, & 5054 The Superintendent recommends making these direct allocations to secondary schools for AP programs.
 The allocations are in addition to the overhead allocations made as part of each school's discretionary revenue allocations.
 Any positions allocated through AP are used to reduce the required Discretionary budget expenditures for positions.
-The projected revenue was based on the number of students successfully completing the AP examinations in fiscal year 2018-2019.
-Once final scores have been received for fiscal year 2019-2020, allocations will be adjusted.
-Each successful examination earns a school an additional 0.16 WFTE.
-In addition, House Bill 641 provided for an additional 0.30 WFTE for each Capstone Diploma earned.
+The projected revenue was based on the number of students successfully completing the AP examinations in fiscal year 2019-2020.
+Once final scores have been received for fiscal year 2020-2021, allocations will be adjusted.
+Each successful examination earns a school an additional 0.16 WFTE, and each diploma earns an additional 0.30 WFTE.

 Schools have been allocated 90% of the projected funds earned (AP WFTE x Base Student Allocation x District Cost Differential x 90%).
 The District appropriated 15% of each school's allocation to AP Set-Aside - Project 7054.
 After deducting the 15% set-aside, 7.50% was allocated to schools as a flex allocation in AP - Project 2154.
 The District then appropriated funds for projected bonuses and projected exams to AP -Bonuses & Exams - Project 5054.
 Any funds remaining after set-aside, flex allocation, bonuses, and exams were allocated as instructional units in AP - Project 2154.
-The initial allocations for fiscal year 2020-2021 are approximately \$0.55 million in AP - Project 2154, \$0.18 million in AP - Set-Aside - Project 7054, and \$0.45 million in AP - Bonuses & Exams - Project 5054 for a total of \$1.19 million.
+The initial allocations for fiscal year 2021-2022 are approximately \$0.49 million in AP - Project 2154, \$0.17 million in AP - Set-Aside - Project 7054, and \$0.47 million in AP - Bonuses & Exams - Project 5054 for a total of \$1.13 million.

-Continuation of Band Instrument Repairs & Music - Project 4005
+Continuation of Band Program - Project 4005 The Superintendent recommends the continued appropriation of funds to secondary school band programs.
+The total project allocation is approximately \$0.12 million.

+Continuation of Chorus Program - Project 4004

-The Superintendent recommends the continued appropriation of funds to secondary school band programs for the purpose of making instrument repairs and purchasing music.
+The Superintendent recommends the continued appropriation of funds to secondary school chorus programs.
 The total project allocation is approximately \$0.07 million.

-Continuation of Chorus Equipment, Repairs, & Music - Project 4004

-The Superintendent recommends the continued appropriation of funds to secondary school chorus programs for the purpose of purchasing equipment and/or music and making repairs.
-The total project allocation is approximately \$0.05 million.